bravo1goingdark/blipmq/docs/RECOVERY.md

-﻿# BlipMQ Recovery & Failure Handling
+# BlipMQ Recovery & Failure Handling

 BlipMQ uses a write-ahead log (WAL) to provide durable QoS1 semantics and crash recovery.
 This document describes the WAL format, replay rules, and recommended recovery drills.

 ## WAL Format

-The WAL implemented by `blipmq_wal` has a simple binary layout:
+The WAL implemented by `wal` has a simple binary layout:

 ```text
 [32-byte header]